 - The different manifestations of hair damage

-- The effect of daily use hair products on the properties of hair
+- Use of products to change the properties of hair (conditioning, shine, appearance)

 About the Course

 The creation of successful hair care products necessitates knowledge of both the hair substrate itself and also the colloid and surfactant science behind hair care formulations.
 Only in this manner it is possible to produce formulas that are functional, aesthetically-pleasing and stable.
 This newly-created class comprehensively addresses both of these areas.
 Course instructors Trefor Evans and Bob Lochhead have extensive experience in both the academic and practical aspects of these topics – which is coupled with many hours of teaching proficiency.
 Accordingly this class will address underlying theories, but also their reduction to practice.
 This class is intended as a comprehensive introduction to those new to the field; while also acting as a re-fresher, a source of new ideas and a means of staying current with new advancements for those with existing experience.